 You can also use this information to create an essential question and a rubric for this particular standard!

-For the essential question, we can think about the overall goal of this standard which is to solve addition problems with three addends.
+For the essential question, we can think about this standard’s overall goal, which is to solve addition problems with three addends.
 So, you could phrase your essential question to something like, “How can I add three numbers in a word problem?”

 Finally, using the statements you’ve just created, you can create a rubric with those.
-Consider the different levels of mastery: below grade level, at risk, making progress, and on grade level.
+Consider the different levels of mastery: below grade level, at-risk, making progress, and grade level.
 Creating a rubric for it may look something like this…

 And there you have it!
 A simple, step-by-step way to break down the standards into smaller lessons and help your students master the necessary skills.
 I always find it helpful to break things down by writing them.
 For more helpful tools, you can check out my FREE STEM planner here.